sbuzonas/git-helper/README.md

 ## Rationale

+I am a PHP developer, and I have been using git in my workflow and as a deployment tool for a number of years.
+I have been using a subset of tools written for Phing (previously Ant) to assist me in my day to day repo interaction.
+I also have a subset of tools written as a part of the NetBeans platform.
+These two toolsets do a number of very similar actions, and cannot directly interact at the moment.
+I decided to port the common aspects of my tools to a pure PHP solution (makes sense being all in PHP when I primarily write PHP).

+There are a number of tools that already do what I am trying to achieve, but they are often written in ruby or shell scripts.
+Shell scripts don't have the convenience OOP can provide, and ruby isn't a common tool available on a PHP developer's machine.

+### Design Decision Prelude

 Some individuals are adamant against the fast-forward default nature of git.
 I personally believe, when working in teams larger than two individuals on anything non-trivial, the central repository should always be fast-forward only.
 This prevents rewriting history and losing commits.

 Additionally, the commit frequency varies from developer to developer.
 It is not necessary to track every single commit.
 Often times there are commits reverting changes a few commits back.
 'Software development archaeologists' will disagree with my methodologies, however, the master branch should only track what was merged, when it was merged, and why it was merged.